 Being a nature conservation charity, DWT is interested in making use of the building for the purposes of education and as a gateway to the Lea Wood Nature Reserve.

 In November 2013, DerwentWISE commissioned Mansel Architects of Belper to undertake an options appraisal and survey of the property.
 In this a series of possible uses were rated and scored.
-Following this, a project proposal was developed by Ron Common ( DerwentWISE volunteer) and accepted by DWT along the lines of repurposing the building as a visitor hub and destination including a first-floor multi-purpose space for use by schools and community groups in order to generate a small amount of income.
+Following this, a project proposal was developed by Ron Common ( DerwentWISE volunteer) and accepted by DWT to convert the building into a dual-purpose information hub and activity centre.
+The first floor activity room will be available for use by schools and community groups in order to generate a small amount of income.